rwilks-earthobs/msc_eo_challenge/README.md

-# Unzipping Data

-* In your cloned repo the folder **starter_data.zip** contains your data and requires unzipping
-* The unzipped folder should keep the same name **starter_data**
-* This can be done manually in your folder explorer

-# Optional: Downloading More Data
+# Downloading More Data
-Work with the existing data provided should provide something to work with, however if during the course of your analysis you would like to look at additional Sentinel 2 data and Landsat data, the guide provided in the repo:
+Work with the existing data provided should provide something to work with, however if during the course of your analysis you would like to look at additional Sentinel 2 data and Landsat data, there are guides provided in the repo:

     How to Access Sentinel 2 Data - Copernicus Open Access Hub.pdf